MRD: Multi-resolution Retrieval-Detection Fusion for High-Resolution Image Understanding: Method

-To aggregate information from all sliding windows and form a global, unified detection confidence map $ \mathbf{c}^{\text{g}} \in \mathbb{R}^{H \times W} $ for the entire high-resolution image, we employ an averaging fusion strategy.
-For a global patch at coordinate $ (p, q) $, its final confidence score is computed as the average of all confidence scores assigned to it from every sliding window that contained it.
+To aggregate local window into a global unified detection confidence map $ \mathbf{c}^{\text{g}} \in \mathbb{R}^{H \times W} $ (aligned with the semantic similarity map), we adopt an average fusion strategy to mitigate boundary artifacts from overlapping windows and smooth single-window detection noise.
+For a crop at global coordinate $(i,j)$ in the HR image grid, we denote $\mathcal{T}_{i,j}$ as the set of sliding windows that contain this crop, and $(t_i, t_j)$ as its corresponding local coordinate in the $t$-th sliding window $w_t$.
+The final global confidence score is computed as the average of all valid local scores assigned to this crop: